Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 define('STUDENT_AUDIT_CODES', array('AU'));
 define('STUDENT_LATEDROP_CODES', array('W'));
 ```

-These options are a little more complicated to look at, but are actually not any more difficult than the others.
-This `define` is creating a list (a.k.a. "array") of all the registration codes that indicate a student is enrolled in a course.
+These constants are creating lists (a.k.a. "arrays") of all the registration codes that indicate a student's enrollment in a course.
-Your student CSV may include students who were enrolled in a course, but that enrollment may change mid-term.

-In the above example, the two codes `'RA'` and `'RW'` indicate a martriculating student who has enrolled in a course.
-In this case, `'RA'` may mean "Registered by Adviser" and `'RW'` may mean "Registered by Web".
+In the above example, the two codes `'RA'` and `'RW'` may represent codes for "Registered by Adviser" and "Registered by Web".

-* `STUDENT_REGISTERED_CODES` indicate a martriculating students who have enrolled.
+* `STUDENT_REGISTERED_CODES` indicate matriculating students who have enrolled.
 * `STUDENT_AUDIT_CODES` indicate students who have enrolled but will not earn credit.
 * `STUDENT_LATEDROP_CODES` indicate students that have withdrawn their enrollment after the drop deadline.
 * You will need to coordinate with your University's registrar or data warehouse to determine what all the enrollment codes are.
 * While the first example has two codes, you may have more codes or only one code.
 * Even if there is only one registration code, you _must_ still enclose it within `array(` and `));`.
 * Don't forget the commas -- just like in an English list, every code is separated by commas.
-* Any student not associated with a registration code, as above, is assumed to have dropped the course or been disenrolled.
+* Any enrolled student no longer associated with a registration code is assumed to have dropped the course or otherwise been disenrolled.
-  In either case, an update will occur in Submitty's database to reflect the student is no longer enrolled in that course.
+  The student will automatically be moved to the course's "null section", as an indication of their disenrollment,

 #### Expected Term Code